Herb-real/Sepsis-Prediction-ML-and-FastAPI/README.md

 ## Importance of Project

-The dataset used contains a list of patients in a hospital and their attributes and whether the patient is positive for Sepssis or not.
+The dataset used contains a list of patients in a hospital and their attributes and whether the patient is positive for Sepsis or not.

 Sepsis is a severe and potentially life-threatening condition that occurs when the body's response to an infection triggers widespread inflammation.
 It is often referred to as blood poisoning.